 This is the best thing going for boiling water on the trail - the primary lead-up to dining on anything other than snacks or sandwiches.
-Whether for adding boiling water to a pre-packaged freeze-dried mix or for coffee or tea, this versatile "kettle" gets the job done.
+Whether for adding boiling water to a pre-packaged freeze-dried mix or for coffee or tea, renting this versatile "kettle" gets the job done.
+(You can add freeze dried meals - Mountain House/Backpackers Pantry, etc - on to this rental order.)
 Featherweight at 4.2 ounces, this titanium large cup/small pot/mug holds 3 cups of liquid, and readily conducts heat to the water for a fast boil.
 This size is adequate for most trail applications - most mixes are looking for anywhere from 1-2 cups, so it's perfect for that.
-The standard fuel canister for the backpacking stove we carry nests inside the kettle for maximum space efficiency.
+The standard fuel canister for the backpacking stove we rent nests inside the kettle for maximum space efficiency.
 The lid fits like a tight glove, and will not fall off when pouring.
 The kettle has two folding handles that remain fairly cool for handling.

-But, this is not the pot to use if you plan on cooking inside of it - say scrambled eggs, cheesy things or anything else that might stick.
+But, this is not the pot to rent if you plan on cooking inside of it - say scrambled eggs, cheesy things or anything else that might stick.
 Uncoated titanium is great for a fast water boil, but it's a bear to get the gunky stuff off of it.
-For that kind of cooking, use our non-stick cooking set options.
-For maximum flexibility, take along some of each; especially handy if there are several in your group.
+For that kind of cooking, use our less-sticky cooking set options.
+Also, these aren't designed for cooking over an open flame - it won't hurt it, but it takes forever to clean; you won't want to and if we are stuck doing it, we charge a $10 fee to clean creosote/heavy soot off of pots and pans.
+For maximum flexibility, rent different types of pots and pans; especially handy if there are several in your group.

-You can normally meet the needs of two hikers with one stove and one pot; anymore than that and the waiting times start to become a problem.
-If you plan on car-camping and have a larger group to cook for, consider the two-burner base camp stove .
+You can normally meet the needs of two hikers with one stove and one pot; any more than that and the waiting times start to become a problem.
+If you plan on car-camping and have a larger group to cook for, consider renting the two-burner base camp stove instead.

 As an alternative to a second pot, take along a small plastic bowl or other container for holding any mixes and the boiling water and eat straight from the plastic container after mixing.